LwaziNcubeX/alx-system_engineering-devops/0x19-postmortem/README.md

 **Tasks to Address the Issue:**

 **Short-Term:**
-Issued prompt refunds or credits to affected customers and communicated transparently about the billing error. developed.
+We issued refunds to affected customers and explained what caused the billing errors.
+Double checked if any there are any miscalculation that were missed.

-**Long-Term:** Regular code reviewes and testing, code scanning to check for any outdated dependacies, Added a github workflows.
+**Long-Term:** Regular code reviewes and testing, Implement regular code scanning to identify any outdated dependencies.

+Maintain a comprehensive code documentation for any updates or changes made.